wildangunawan/HQ-Docs/docs/source/api.rst

 API Reference
 *************

-SEAWA HQ is a HQ built for VATSEA and VATWA.
-Since both division has decided to have their own HQ while still use the same system, we decided to use both domain in our example.
+VATSEA and VATWA HQ will share the same coding for both systems.
+Therefore, this documentation will use both domain to be shown as the example.

 Change the example domain to **hq.vatwa.net/api/** for VATWA HQ or **hq.vat-sea.com/api/** for VATSEA HQ.
 Please note that there is a maximum limit 30 requests/hour/IP address for all routes.